nih-fmrif/scanner-state-monitor/sample_shell_scripts_and_notes/Siemens/README.md

 instructions as to how to do this.

-When activating this feature, the console is configured to write DICOM image data to a specified location, while simultaneously sending messages via TCP to specified IP address and port.
+When activating this feature, the console is configured to write DICOM image data to a specified location, while simultaneously sending messages via TCP to a specified IP address and port.
 The location and IP can be local to the scanner console, or remote to the console, but accessible from it.
 For example, on FMRIF's scanners, the scanner is configured to export DICOM data to a network Samba share, exported from a linux computer, and mounted locally
 at: